caseyhebebrand/pinteresting-analytics/README.md

 ## Other Information

 Pinteresting Analytics is a component architected as part of a Pinterest-based service that curates advertisement quantity and advertisement content based on user history.
+This component has been load tested with 10M+ data entries over a period of 3 months.

 System architecture:
 ![alt tag](/photos/architecture.png)

 When a user's session ends, the analytics component receives a user id, a summary of ad clicks, an engagement score, and a boolean indicating if their enagement has dropped below a threshold.
 The analytics component will store the ad-click history.
 If the engagement boolean is true:
 1) User ad ratio vs. enagement history will be pulled from the database.
 A linear regression will be used to assess a new ad ratio.
 The advertisement to pin ratio determines the user's optimal advertisement quantity.
 2) Top top three ad categories for a user are determined based on number of clicks in their past sessions.

-This information is passed to the advertisement aggregator, which will utilize this information on the user's next session.
+The results of the analysis are stored as part of the user session history and passed to the advertisement aggregator.

 Analytics component:
 ![alt tag](/photos/analytics.png)